staslebedenko/AzureForPythonDevelopers/README.md

 Intial version of workshop is oriented towards Windows OS.
-Requirenment is a Windows, VS Code, Git, Python 3.7
+Requirenment is a Windows, VS Code, Git, Python 3.7 You can use git command line or SourceTree for repository init and commits to master.
+Dont forget to add .gitignore file for python in your master branch.

 STEP 1.
 Application scaffold
 STEP 2.
 Application configuration change.